kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

 Reverse charge
 ==============

-Italian businesses selling goods and services are sometimes required *not* to charge the customer for the VAT.
+The **reverse charge** mechanism is a VAT rule that shifts the liability to pay VAT from the supplier to the customer.
 The customers pay the VAT *themselves* to the :abbr:`AdE (Agenzia delle Entrate)` instead.
-This mechanism is called **reverse charge**; there are different types:
+There are different types:

-- :guilabel:`Internal Reverse Charge` (for domestic sales) is when the VAT is paid by the seller.
+- | :guilabel:`Internal Reverse Charge` (for domestic sales)
-- :guilabel:`External Reverse Charge` (for intra-EU sales).
-VAT is a type of tax that is applied to the country of the buyer.
-The seller has no means to collect and pay VAT in the other country, so the buyer is responsible for doing it in a B2B setting.
+  | The VAT responsability is shifted to the buyer for certain categories of products and services
+    where the risk of tax evasion is higher.
+- | :guilabel:`External Reverse Charge` (for intra-EU sales)
+  | VAT is due in the country of the delivery or in the country where the service is performed.
+    When the buyer is itself an Italian business, then the EU offers a mechanism that allows the seller to transfer his responsibility to the buyer.

 Invoices
 --------

-**Reverse-charged** customer invoices are **tax-exempt** (0%) for the seller.
-To use it on an invoice, select the corresponding tax on each invoice line.
+**Reverse-charged** customer invoices show no VAT amount, but the :abbr:`AdE (Agenzia delle Entrate)` requires the seller to specify the :guilabel:`Tax Exemption` reason and the :guilabel:`Law Reference` that enable the reverse-charge mechanism.
+Odoo provides a set of special 0% taxes that can be assigned to each reverse-charged invoice lines, representing the most commonly used configurations.

 Vendor bills
 ------------